Internet-Draft SCION I-D July 2024

 Acknowledgments

-Many thanks go to Cyrill Krähenbühl and Juan A. Garcia-Pardo for reviewing this document.
+Many thanks go to Cyrill Krähenbühl, Juan A. Garcia-Pardo, and Kevin Meynell for reviewing this document.
 We are also indebted to Laurent Chuat, Markus Legner, David Basin, David Hausheer, Samuel Hitz, and Peter Müller, for writing the book "The Complete Guide to SCION" (see [CHUAT22]), which provides the background information needed to write this informational draft.

 Authors' Addresses